You are here

 How to support out-of-state teleworkers and remote workers

 The purpose of this guidance is to provide executive branch agencies with information and increased awareness for how to support out-of-state telework.
 All other agencies, the legislative and judicial branches, higher education institutions, boards, commissions, and offices are encouraged to review this guidance and to use it as a resource where it applies for them.
 It is also meant to help HR staff spot the greatest areas of concern when employees work out-of-state and outline how agencies can address them, with the goal of mitigating risk while maximizing flexibility for the agency.
+OFM also provides the "Managing Out of State Employees" quick reference to help agencies understand roles and responsibilities.

 This guidance does not comprehensively address every scenario nor serve as a substitute for legal advice.
-There are nuances to payroll taxation or benefit eligibility that require research by agency HR or payroll staff and that are not answered by this guidance.
-In addition, this document does not explain how to support out-of-country telework.
+There are nuances to employment law, payroll taxation or benefit eligibility that require research by agency HR or payroll staff and that are not answered by this guidance.
+In addition, this information does not explain how to support out-of-country telework.
 If you are considering approving out-of-country telework in Canada or another country and need legal advice about specific scenarios or taxation questions, we recommend you contact your agency’s assigned AAG.

 External support: If your agency intends to support one or more requests for out-of-state telework and would like to consider engaging the services of a external company, DES may be able to help.
 An external contractor may be able to assist with developing a compliance plan, or help your agency identify the details of payroll taxation for a particular employee.
-In the summer of 2021 DES put out a request-for-information (RFI) for contractors that perform this multistate taxation and compliance work and did receive some responses.
-For more information contact DES Contracts and Procurement Division at (360) 407-2210 or via contractingandpurchasing@des.wa.gov.

 Addressing payment of payroll taxes when your employee is working from another state is one of the most important compliance tasks involved in supporting out-of-state workers.